Nelahozeves: History

 The first written mention of Nelahozeves is from 1352, when the Church of Saint Andrew already existed.
 The village was owned by the royal chamber and then by the Metropolitan Chapter at Saint Vitus.
 After the Hussite Wars, it was again property of Czech kings.

 In 1544, Nelahozeves was acquired by Florian Griesbeck of Griesbach.
 He had built a castle here, the construction of which began in 1553.
 His son, Blažej, continued to expand the estate and completed the construction of the castle in its final form in 1613.
 After his death in 1620, however, he left the estate in debt, so it was bought by Polyxena of Lobkowicz in 1623.
 The estate suffered damage during the Thirty Years' War, but recovered in the second half of the 17th century.
 After the war, the castle was reconstructed by Václav Eusebius Lobkowicz, who used the castle as the centre for administration and management of his estates.
 However, the castle never served as the Lobkowicz family's residence.
 The Lobkowicz family owned Nelahozeves until the establishment of an independent municipality in 1850.

+In 1850, the railway was opened.